 A nursery rhyme with lyrics that teach something good would be great.
 You see, nursery rhymes have been around for centuries.
 In addition, their history can be a fascinating study.
 We worry today about putting our children in front of violent movies and video games.
 However, some nursery rhyme lyrics might be just as unhealthy.
 Check out this post on the Horrible Meanings Behind Nursery Rhymes for a few examples.

-While we believe this rendition of nursery rhymes are the best ever written, there is still another rhyme that is even better.
+While we believe this rendition of nursery rhymes is the best, there is still another even better rhyme.
 The Little Pot is a classic picture book.
-It is one of the best children’s book ever written.
-Therefore, we have taken the story of The Little Pot and made it into a nursery rhyme itself.
+It is one of the best children’s books ever written.
+Therefore, we have taken the story of The Little Pot and made it into a nursery rhyme.
 It is called The Little Pot Rhyme.
 Here are the reasons why it is the BEST nursery rhyme ever!

 The Little Pot Rhyme has lyrics of AABCCB too.
 Therefore, the text is easy to read and fun for young children to listen to.
 The rhyme lyrics begin as follows: